 Carriers are also constantly checking their statistics to see where most claims occur.
 Your insurance carrier may expand its tier structure to allow more flexibility and forgiveness for incidents and accidents.
 It’s possible your policy can be re-tiered depending on your motor vehicle record (or MVR—see below).

-Your insurance company might have softened its credit score requirements, especially in light of the continuing high level of unemployment in the wake of the 2008/2009 recession.
-If you haven’t requested a policy review in the past year, call your insurance carrier and do it now.
+Your insurance company may have softened its credit score requirements after the Great Recession, so if you haven’t requested a policy review in the past year, call your insurance carrier and do it now.

 2. Keep your MVR clean.